SSoQw/Periodic-Table/README.md

 ## Usage

-1. Run the application by executing the compiled Java file.
-(WIP)
+1. Run the application by executing the [compiled Java file](https://github.com/SSoQw/Periodic-Table/issues/2).

 2. The periodic table will be displayed, allowing you to explore the elements.